crcx/parable/REFERENCE.md

     value - value value

 Primitive.
 Duplicate the top value on the stack.
-If the value is a string, make a new copy of the string.
+If the value is a string, makes a new copy of the string.

 ## drop

     value -

 Primitive.
-Remove a value from the stack.
+Remove the top value from the stack.

 ## swap